-All services are offered free of charge to women (ages 18-40) who are victims of sexual exploitation, sex trafficking and currently engaging in sex work (strip clubs, prostitution, escort services, online services, etc.).
+All services are offered free of charge to women (ages 18-40) who are victims of sexual exploitation, sex trafficking or currently engaging in sex work (strip clubs, prostitution, escort services, online services, etc.).

-Counseling: Individual counseling is provided to women who are victims of sexual exploitation, sex trafficking, and women who are currently engaging in sex work.
+Counseling: We work with independent counselors to provide women who are victims of sexual exploitation, sex trafficking, and women who are currently engaging in sex work with individual counseling.

 Weekly Life Skills Group: Our weekly life skills group is open to women over the age of 18, who are currently or have recently worked in the sex industry, been sexually exploited, or trafficked for sex.